mageni/.github/profile/README.md

 > “[A]nyone who . . . makes a fair use of the work is not an infringer of the copyright with respect to such use.”
 Sony Corp. of Am. v.
 Universal City Studios, Inc., 464 U.S. 417, 433 (1984).

-According to the GPL and the Supreme Court, you can exercise your fair use rights to distributing free software for a fee.
+According to the GPL and the Supreme Court, you can exercise your fair use rights to distribute free software for a fee.
 Please see the Supreme Court case of <a href="https://www.supremecourt.gov/opinions/20pdf/18-956_d18f.pdf">Google LLC v.
 Oracle America, Inc</a> and the <a href="https://www.gnu.org/licenses/gpl-faq.en.html#DoesTheGPLAllowMoney">answer of the GPL</a> Google v.
 Oracle has been hailed as a “huge win for developers and consumers,” not to mention a “win for innovation” more broadly and this case’s holding will “provide breathing room” to software developers employing similar strategies to create their products.
 (Michael Barclay, Victory for Fair Use: The Supreme Court Reverses the Federal Circuit in Oracle v.
 Google, ELEC.
 FRONTIER FOUND.
 (Apr.
 5, 2021))

 While restricting the rights of copyright holders, the Court’s approach to Google v.
 Oracle took an important step to further the constitutional goal of copyright law: to “promote the Progress of Science and useful Arts."
 (U.S. CONST. art.
 1, § 8, cl.
 8.)
-Mageni has completed extensive audits to cerfify that exercises its fair use rights as authorized by 17 U.S.C. § 107
+Mageni has completed extensive audits to certify that exercises its fair use rights as authorized by 17 U.S.C. § 107

 ### DMCA Policy

 #### Introduction

-Mageni uses a very large number of open source projects and we understand that there's always a posibility that a programmer impelmented copyrighted code which is not covered by a free software license.
+Mageni uses a very large number of open source projects and we understand that there's always a possibility that a programmer implemented copyrighted code that is not covered by a free software license.
 In that case, this policy is intended to implement the procedures described in the Title II of the Digital Millennium Copyright Act, 17 U.S.C.
 Section 512 (DMCA) for the reporting of alleged copyright infringement.
-It is the policy of Mageni to respect the legitimate rights of copyrights owners, their agents and representatives.
+It is the policy of Mageni to respect the legitimate rights of copyright owners, their agents, and representatives.
 Mageni respects the legal protections provided by applicable copyright law.

 #### Before sending any notifications